CryptozombiesHQ/cryptozombie-lessons/en/1/functions.md

       }
 ---

-A function declaration in solidity looks like the following:
+A function declaration in Rust looks like the following:

 ```
-function eatHamburgers(string memory _name, uint _amount) public {
+public function eat_hamburgers(&self, amount: usize) {

 }
 ```

-This is a function named `eatHamburgers` that takes 2 parameters: a `string` and a `uint`.
+This is a function named `eat_hamburgers` that takes 2 parameters: a reference to `self` and a `usize`.
 For now the body of the function is empty.
 Note that we're specifying the function visibility as `public`.
-We're also providing instructions about where the `_name` variable should be stored- in `memory`.
-This is required for all reference types such as arrays, structs, and mappings.

 What is a reference type you ask?

-Well, there are two ways in which you can pass an argument to a Solidity function:
+Well, there are three ways in which you can pass an argument to a Rust function:

- * By value, which means that the Solidity compiler creates a new copy of the parameter's value and passes it to your function.
-This allows your function to modify the value without worrying that the value of the initial parameter gets changed.
+ * By value, which means that the ownership over the parameter's value is passes to your function.
+This blocks the use of the initial parameter once the function call had ended since having it consummed by the function.
- * By reference, which means that your function is called with a... reference to the original variable.
-Thus, if your function changes the value of the variable it receives, the value of the original variable gets changed.
+ * By reference, which means that your function is borrowing the value of the parameter.
+Thus, this doesn't allow the function to change the value of the parameter since it is just `borrowed`.
+Once the function call finished, the ownership of the parameter returns to its initial owner.
+ * By mutable reference, which means that your function is borrowing the value of the parameter and gets the permission to change it.
+Once the function call finished, the ownership of the parameter returns to its initial owner keeping all changes done inside the function.

-> Note: It's convention (but not required) to start function parameter variable names with an underscore (`_`) in order to differentiate them from global variables.
+> Note: It's convention (but not required) to start function parameter variable names with an underscore (`_`) if the parameter is not used within the function.
 We'll use that convention throughout our tutorial.

 You would call this function like so:

 ```
-eatHamburgers("vitalik", 100);
+person.eat_hamburgers(100);
 ```

 # Put it to the test

 In our app, we're going to need to be able to create some zombies.
 Let's create a function for that.

-1. Create a `public` function named `createZombie`.
-It should take two parameters: **\_name** (a `string`), and **\_dna** (a `uint`).
-Don't forget to pass the first argument by value by using the `memory` keyword
+1. Create a `public` function named `create_zombie`.
+It should take two parameters: **\_name** (a `ManagedBuffer`), and **\_dna** (a `usize`).

 Leave the body empty for now — we'll fill it in later.